Stowe, Vermont: Stowe village

-According to the Trewartha climate classification system, Stowe village has a temperate continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
+Stowe village has a temperate continental climate (Dc) with warm summers (b), cold winters (o) and year-around precipitation (Dcbo).
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are comfortably humid at Stowe village, episodes of heat and high humidity can occur with heat index values > 92 °F. Since 1981, the highest air temperature was 94.7 °F on 07/09/1988, and the highest daily average mean dew point was 71.9 °F on 07/01/2018.
 July is the peak month for thunderstorm activity which correlates with the average warmest month of the year.
 Since 1981, the wettest calendar day was 4.65 in on 08/28/2011.
 During the winter months, the plant hardiness zone is 4a with an average annual extreme minimum air temperature of -25.2 °F. Since 1981, the coldest air temperature was -35.1 °F on 01/27/1994.
 Episodes of extreme cold and wind can occur with wind chill values < -40 °F. Ice storms and large snowstorms depositing ≥ 12 in of snow occur once or twice per winter.

 Ecology

+According to the A. W. Kuchler U.S. potential natural vegetation types:

 Mount Mansfield

-According to the A. W. Kuchler U.S. potential natural vegetation types, Mount Mansfield has a dominant vegetation type of Northeast Spruce/Fir (96) with a dominant vegetation form of Northern Conifer forest (22).
+Mount Mansfield has a dominant vegetation type of Northeast Spruce/Fir (96) with a dominant vegetation form of Northern Conifer forest (22).
 The peak spring bloom typically occurs in late-May and peak fall color usually occurs in late-September.
 The plant hardiness zone is 4a with an average annual extreme minimum air temperature of -26.7 °F.

 The Lodge at Spruce Peak

-According to the A. W. Kuchler U.S. potential natural vegetation types, The Lodge at Spruce Peak has a dominant vegetation type of Northeast Spruce/Fir (96) with a dominant vegetation form of Northern Conifer forest (22).
+The Lodge at Spruce Peak has a dominant vegetation type of Northeast Spruce/Fir (96) with a dominant vegetation form of Northern Conifer forest (22).
 The peak spring bloom typically occurs in mid-May and peak fall color usually occurs in late-September.
 The plant hardiness zone is 4b with an average annual extreme minimum air temperature of -23.7 °F.

 Stowe village

-According to the A. W. Kuchler U.S. potential natural vegetation types, Stowe village has a dominant vegetation type of Northern [Hardwood]s/[Spruce] (108) with a dominant vegetation form of Northern Hardwoods (23).
+Stowe village has a dominant vegetation type of Northern [Hardwood]s/[Spruce] (108) with a dominant vegetation form of Northern Hardwoods (23).
 The peak spring bloom typically occurs in early-May and peak fall color usually occurs in late-September.
 The plant hardiness zone is 4a with an average annual extreme minimum air temperature of -25.2 °F.